hquin20/SYE/task_list.md

+## April 11

+1. Making the graph for the "extra analysis part."

+2. Left-panel of poster done and then plots in the other two panels there (but not formatted).

 ## April 4

 1. Left-panel of poster with background and data introduction (maybe do write-up at same time / outline of write-up at some time).